Quick links: Fees and Funding | Entry Requirements | How to apply

 Scholarships and studentships

 Home/EU students will be eligible to apply for statutory support from their relevant funding agency.
-Government training bursaries of up to £15,000 may be available depending on your subject and degree classification.
+Government training bursaries of £25,000 may be available and scholarships of £27,500.

 For further information contact the School directly or the Student Funding Office via online enquiries.